Open-Attestation/oa-verify/README.md

 const verify = verificationBuilder([...openAttestationVerifiers, customVerifier], { network: "ropsten" });
 ```

-Refer to [verification methods](#extending-custom-verification) to find out more on how to create your own custom verifier.
+Refer to [Extending Custom Verification](#extending-custom-verification) to find out more on how to create your own custom verifier.

 ### Custom validation